QianqianShan/Sentiment_Analysis/README.md

 # Preliminaries

-The MapReduce part of the project is done based on
+The MapReduce job is based on Maven architype with Java 1.8.0_171 via IntelliJ IDEA 2018.3.4 Community Edition.
+The operating system is Ubuntu 18.04 LTS (Bionic Beaver).

 # Sentiment Analysis with MapReduce